 Choosing the floor for your interior is a big decision as it will cover one of the largest areas of your room and you will use it everyday.

-One of the first things that dictate which colour tone would suit your interior best is how much natural sunlight the space gets.
+One of the first things to decide when choosing a dark vs light wood floor, is which colour tone would suit your interior best is how much natural sunlight the space gets.

 A lighter tone will help bounce light around and make it feel brighter.

 Dark vs Light Hardwood Flooring: Furniture

 The other elements that you will be adding to the room play a major role in choosing the right floor too.

 What colour is going to work with your furniture and overall scheme for the room?

 Pale and neutral tones as a foundation allows you to create an atmosphere of spaciousness and serenity.